buraksecer/linux-101/language/eng/README.md

 It is one of the best operating systems where the Debian Linux experience can be fully experienced, thanks to its continuous development since 1993 and the extensive support it offers to users in hardware.

+# What is CentOS?

+CentOS,Red Hat Enterprise Linux (RHEL) is red hat company distro who linux distribution based on RHEL source codes and compatible with this distribution.
+The operating system developed by independent group, expansion of the name is The Community ENTerprise Operating System.
+CentOS development lead Karanbir Singh has reported to centOS join to red hat team in january 7,2014.